OSAdams/movie-review/README.md

-# final-project
+# Movie Review

-A full stack JavaScript solo project.
+A full stack JavaScript solo project where people can have discussions about movies!